Do Go On - 396 - Rosemary Brown: A Musical Seance

 There's a link in the show notes.

-pictures you can head over to uh find us do go on pod across all socials and the most important
+you can head over to find us that do go on pod across all socials.

 And then you said both of us.